hatchddigital/empty-coop/README.md

 # Empty Coop

-Created and maintained by the team at Hatchd Digital, Perth (see static/humans.txt).
+Created and maintained by the team at Hatchd Digital, Perth.
 We use:

 - [Gulp](http://gulpjs.com/)
 - [SASS](http://sass-lang.com/)